 If you have any questions regarding the Green County 4-H Goat Project, contact Ellen Andrews, Green County 4-H Youth Development Educator, at 608-328-9440 or by email at firstname.lastname@example.org.

-Picture ID Forms must be returned to Extension Green County office before 4:30 PM on April 17th to exhibit market goats at the 2020 Green County Fair.
-Goat Picture ID Forms can list family youth, including all siblings, within the immediate family, with a maximum of 5 market goats being entered for picture ID’s.
+Picture ID Forms must be returned to Extension Green County office before 4:30 PM on May 3rd to exhibit market goats at the 2021 Green County Fair.
+Goat ID Forms can list family youth, including all siblings, within the immediate family, with a maximum of 5 market goats being entered for picture ID’s.
 Goat ID Forms can be mailed, emailed, or dropped off at the Extension Green County drop box in our front lobby.

 Youth for the Quality Care of Animals (YQCA) Certification

-Wisconsin has replaced the MAQA program with the YQCA program, a youth education certification program on the issues of animal welfare, food safety and character education.
+Wisconsin required the YQCA program, a youth education certification program on the issues of animal welfare, food safety and character education.

 YQCA gives families more flexibility in gaining this required certification, by offering them two different learning methods: